Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] The .rem will be equivalent to 25px; the .em value will be 20px.
 - [ ] The .rem will be equivalent to 15px; the .em value will be 20px.
-- [ ] The .rem will be equivalent to 15px; the .em value will be 40px.
+- [ x ] The .rem will be equivalent to 15px; the .em value will be 40px.
 - [ ] The .rem will be equivalent to 20px; the .em value will be 40px.

 #### Q81.
 What property is used to adjust the space between text characters?